DataDog/documentation/content/en/agent/basic_agent_usage/_index.md

 ### The Collector

 The collector gathers all standard metrics every 15 seconds.
-Agent v6 embed a Python2.7 interpreter to run integrations and [custom checks][4].
+Agent v6 embeds a Python2.7 interpreter to run integrations and [custom checks][4].

 ### The Forwarder